 - Don’t issue keys to contractors and cleaners.
 Have them sign for keys and then return them at the end of the day.

-- If you can, replace key system with access cards.
+- If you can, replace your key system with access cards.
 Access cards can’t be duplicated and they can be deactivated when reported missing or when the employee’s authorization ends.
 Access cards can also control the access of the person the card is given to.

 - Establish purchasing procedures.
 Require two signatures on all purchases.